Estimators

 PosteriorEstimator(summary_network, q::ApproximateDistribution)

-PosteriorEstimator(summary_network, num_parameters::Integer; num_summaries::Integer, q = NormalisingFlow, kwargs...)A neural estimator that approximates the posterior distribution summary_network and an approximate distribution q (see the available in-built Approximate distributions).
+PosteriorEstimator(summary_network, num_parameters::Integer; num_summaries::Integer, q = nothing, kwargs...)A neural estimator that approximates the posterior distribution summary_network and an approximate distribution q (see the available in-built Approximate distributions).

 The summary_network maps data q.
 The precise way in which the summary statistics condition q depends on the choice of approximate distribution: for example, GaussianMixture uses an MLP to map NormalisingFlow uses